johnmutuma5/Notes/DevOps/docker_intro.md

 > ENTRYPOINT ["python3"]

 ### CMD
-The holds a list of arguemnts that gets passed to the executable in the `ENTRYPOINT`.
+The holds a list of arguments that gets passed to the executable in the `ENTRYPOINT`.
 If no `ENTRYPOINT` has been set, the first item in this array is treated as the `ENTRYPOINT`.
 We can only have one CMD instruction per Dockerfile.

 > CMD ["app.py"]